dougbug589/waydroid-guide-cachyos-arch/README.md

 sudo ufw default allow FORWARD
 ```

+> **⚠️ Note:** The `allow FORWARD` rule affects your firewall's forwarding policy.
+This is necessary for Waydroid networking but be aware of the security implications.

 ## 📱 Installing Google Apps and ARM Support

 I used [waydroid_script](https://github.com/casualsnek/waydroid_script) to add GApps and ARM translation: